frictionlessdata/tabulator-py/README.md

 #### text

 The source is a string containing the tabular data.
-Both `scheme` and `format` must be set expliticly, as it's not possible to infer them.
+Both `scheme` and `format` must be set explicitly, as it's not possible to infer them.

 ```python
 stream = Stream(